Derivatives of the identity and generalizations of Milnor's invariants: Koschorke's generalized -invariants

 \section{Koschorke's generalized $\mu$-invariants}

-In this section we review and generalize work of Koschorke on ``higher Hopf invariants'' and say what this has to do with our more homotopy theoretic work in the previous section.
-We will use ideas of Koschorke \cite{Kosch:Milnor} to make geometric sense of the map in \refE{mainthmeqn}.
-He gives a geometric description of certain homotopy groups of a wedge of spheres $\vee_i S^{q_i}$ in terms of links and higher-order linking numbers, which he shows are a generalization of Milnor's $\mu$-invariants \cite{Mil:LinkGroups}.
+In this section we review and generalize work of Koschorke \cite{Kosch:Milnor} on higher Hopf invariants and describe its relationship with the homotopy theoretic results of the previous section.
+In particular we will use ideas of Koschorke to make geometric sense of the map $H_k$ in \refE{mainthmeqn}.
+He describes a geometric interpretation of ``reduced homotopy groups'' of a wedge of spheres $\vee_i S^{q_i}$ in terms of links and higher-order linking numbers, which he shows are a generalization of Milnor's $\mu$-invariants \cite{Mil:LinkGroups}.